collective/collective.recipe.solrinstance/README.txt

     Optional additional configuration to be included inside the solrconfig.xml.
 For instance, ``<requestHandler />`` directives.

-cacheSize
-    Number of cache entries for the various caches (filterCache, fieldValueCache, queryResultCache and documentCache).
-Defaults to ``512``.

 maxWarmingSearchers
     Maximum number of searchers that may be warming in the background.
     Defaults to 4.
 For read-only slaves recommend to set to 1 or 2.